CellProfiling/HPA_Cilia_Study_Code/README.md

    3. For the yellow Basal body marker channel, the download link will be: ```https://www.proteinatlas.org/download_file.php?filename=``` + the image id (e.g., ```/38585/2146_D7_42_```) + ```_yellow&format=tif.gz```, so e.g., ```https://www.proteinatlas.org/download_file.php?filename=/38585/2146_D7_42_yellow&format=tif.gz```
    4. For the green Protein of interest marker channel, the download link will be: ```https://www.proteinatlas.org/download_file.php?filename=``` + the image id (e.g., ```/38585/2146_D7_42_```) + ```_green&format=tif.gz```, so e.g., ```https://www.proteinatlas.org/download_file.php?filename=/38585/2146_D7_42_green&format=tif.gz```

-7. Download for all z planes all four channel .tif.gz files and place them all together into one folder
+7. Download for all z planes all four channel .tif.gz files and place them all together into one folder.

 8. Extract all .tif.gz files so they become .tif files and rename each file based on the z plane and the channel to match the following scheme: <image id after removing the front part between / and /> + ```_c``` + <channel number> + ```_z``` + <z_index> + ```.tif```, such as, e.g., ```2146_D7_42_c0_z0.tif``` for the DAPI channel image of the first plane for the example images above.
    1. Use channel number 0 for the DAPI channel